-- 4. The student will confer with the clinical instructor and/or PN Director. - 5.
+- 1. The student may be removed from the clinical experience. - 2.
+The student will receive a zero "0" for the clinical day. - 3.
+The student will confer with the clinical instructor and/or PN Director. - 4.
 An improvement plan will be implemented.
 The improvement plan will include: - a.
 Explanation of specific problem. - b.
 Action required to correct area of concern. - c.
 Deadline for improvement plan.
 The length of plan will depend on severity of infraction. - d.
 Action to be taken should the plan be met and area of concern be corrected. - e.
 Acton to be taken should the plan not be met.
 The student will be subject to probation or dismissal. - f.
-Signatures: student, Practical Nursing Instructor, Practical Nursing Director, and Assistant Superintendent should the situation warrant intervention. - 6.
-The student will be placed on probation. - 7.
+Signatures: student, Practical Nursing Instructor, Practical Nursing Director, and Assistant Superintendent should the situation warrant intervention.

+- 5. The student will be placed on probation. - 6.
 The student may be dismissed from the program immediately should the situation deem it necessary regardless of probation status.

 If upon the request of clinical facility, a student may be removed from that clinical rotation.
-Should this request be based upon student's unpreparedness, unsafe or weak practice and/or unprofessional behavior, the above mentioned consequence and procedure will be followed.
+Should this request be based upon student's unpreparedness, unsafe or weak practice and/or unprofessional behavior, the above-mentioned consequence and procedure will be followed.